Scouting in Indiana

 Scouting in Indiana has a long history, from the 1910s to the present day, serving thousands of youth in programs that suit the environment in which they live.

 Early history (1910-1950)

-Indianapolis is home to Troop 9, founded by "Chief" Francis Oliver Belzer in 1910, one of the first Scout troops in America.
+Indianapolis is home to Troop 9, founded by "Chief" Francis Obed Belzer in 1910, one of the first Scout troops in America.

 Belzer founded Firecrafter at Camp Chank-Tun-Un-Gi (now called Camp Belzer) in the summer of 1920.
-Belzer also served as the first Scout Executive for the Indianapolis Council, later known as the Central Indiana Council.
+Belzer also served as the first Scout Executive for the Indianapolis Council, later known as the Central Indiana Council, and again to the Crossroads of America Council.

 The first National Order of the Arrow Conference was held at Indiana University in 1948.

 Recent history (1950-2010)

 In 1950, 1956, 1961, 1965, 1969, 1990, 2002, 2009 and 2018, the National Order of the Arrow Conference (NOAC) was held at Indiana University in Bloomington, the most frequent venue for the event.
 In 1994, NOAC was held at Purdue University in West Lafayette, Indiana.